mikedll/mriveracrm/README.md

   (klass), and a `title` method.
-Extend ListItemView and define `modelName` (underscored), `spawnViewType` (klass), `className` (dasherized), and a `title` method. `className` should include the css class `list-item`.
+Extend ListItemView and define `modelName` (underscored), `spawnViewType` (klass), `className` (dasherized), and a `title` method. `className` should include the css class `list-item`, and use a suffix of `-list-item` after the dasherized model name.

-  - Extend Collection with a pluralized name of your model while defining `model` with the model klass and urlFragment with the relative url where this app will be served.
+  - Extend Collection with a pluralized name of your model while defining `model` with the model klass and `urlFragment` with the relative url where this app will be served.

   - Add to manage.js.
 If you created this in the manage directory,